ColonolNutty/Sims4CommunityLibrary/README.md

     - Custom Interaction Tooltips
       - Display tooltips on interactions that display on hover.
       - Locate CommonInteraction for an example of how to utilize custom tooltips in your own interactions.
+- Event Handling
+  - Create, Dispatch, and Handle Dynamic Events
+    - Handle events without needing a reference to the code that sends the event.
+    - Decouple that code!
+  - Interval Events
+    - Run functions on millisecond intervals.
+    - Run functions once, after an amount of time has passed.
+  - Zone Events
+    - Zone Update - Occurs every time the zone updates.
+(Basically every time the game ticks)
+    - Zone Teardown - Occurs every time the zone is torn down.
+Occurs before a loading screen, but only after a Zone had been previously loaded.
+(See Zone Early/Late Load)
+    - Zone Save - Occurs every time a zone is saved.
+This occurs before the game saves for the player.
+Be careful with this one!
+    - Zone Early Load - Occurs when a zone is loaded, but before the players household has loaded.
+    - Zone Late Load - Occurs when a zone is loaded, but after the players household has loaded.
 - Utilities
   - Sim utilities
     - Get the Active Sim